 Coulter Plein Air System

 The business started in a garage, where full time artist James Coulter www.jamesmcoulter.com or jamesmcoulter.blogspot.com developed an outdoor painting system or plein air easel that is now called the Coulter "Plein Air System" (Consists of 3 components: a Tripod, Palette, and Panel Holder).
 It was designed and built to be simple, functional and durable, since it would be used outdoors on painting trips to many locations around the world.
+It is not made to be "Pretty" or "Perfect".
 This very simple light weight easel has become one of the most popular outdoor painting easels and is used by many of the top professional Plein Air Painters and Instructors.

 If you attend a painting workshop, chances are that you will see this easel there, and there are a few reasons for that.
 First the ratio of weight to paint mixing room is much higher with my easel.
 It weighs less, but has more mixing room for the size.
 Second, the palette is more stable to mix paint because it attaches to the tripod at 2 points instead of one.
 Next the price is about HALF of the other more popular easels on the market.
 My easel is priced around $200 without the tripod, and my tripod is less expensive but is just as sturdy and folds up shorter than most other tripods.
 I think you will find many other easels are very complicated, which can lead to problems.

 This painting system evolved from the "French Easel" concept of maintaining a position of Canvas above and Palette below.
 You still have your canvas at eye level so you can look directly back and forth from your subject matter to your painting.
 The palette is located at waist level with a sturdy 2 point wedge connection: It does not wobble like the one point connection of a Pochade Box.

 You can also crank up the tripod head and put the panel holder on upside down.
 This works well for painting sitting down or if you just want your panel closer to your palette.
 (See Photo below).